 The embryos remain within their leathery egg case for up to five months, whilst they develop.
 As the juvenile sharks are unable to escape predators by swimming away at this point, they have evolved to be harder for predators to detect.
 The patterns on the egg case camouflage it and, as the egg case is sealed tight, there is no exchange of fluid which might allow predators to smell the embryos (Kempster et al, 2013).

 However, during later embryonic stages, the bottom edge of the egg case starts to weaken and the seal opens.
-At this point predators are able to detect the embryos by "olfaction" (smell) and also by "mechanoreception" (detection of the displacement of caused by the near-term embryo moving).
+At this point predators are able to detect the embryos by "olfaction" (smell) and also by "mechanoreception" (detection of the displacement of water caused by the embryo moving).
 During the later stages of development, the embryos will begin to undulate their tail in order to circulate oxygenated sea water within the egg case.
 Clearly, this would massively increase their likelihood of detection by predators (Kempster et al, 2013).

 The discovered that embryos at an earlier stage of development did not show any response to the predator stimulus, but older embryos showed more and more of a response.
 At the later stages of embryonic development, the tiny sharks actually stopped beating their tails and curled it up around them when a predator was nearby.
 They also stopped moving their gills so much.
 Basically, they stayed very, very still and held their breath so they didn't get noticed.
 This kind of behaviour is known as a "freeze response" (Kempster et al, 2013).